 Both spouses must consent to the sale or re-financing of the matrimonial home.
 In some circumstances, a joint tenancy can be severed if you are in poor health or are elderly and you want to ensure that you have protected your inheritance whereby the knowledge and consent of the other spouse is not required.
 If there are fears about a fraudulent conveyance or encumbrance, our lawyers can arrange to have a designation of matrimonial home registered on title.
 This is not done on every case, as there is an expense to remove the registration when your case is settled.
 If the matrimonial home is to be sold, both spouses can agree to retain a real estate lawyer to close the deal.
 The real estate lawyer will require a copy of the separation agreement or order with a direction on how to pay out the net proceeds of sale upon closing.
 If the matrimonial home is being transferred and refinanced by a spouse to pay an equalization, the lender will require a copy of the signed separation agreement or order to arrange financing and provide funds for closing.

-For over 40 years, clients have trusted in our ability to explain their rights and obligations in a separation or a divorce.
-We are confident that you will appreciate our professional and personalized service.
-We invite you to browse our website and read the positive things others have to say about us.
+For over 40 years, clients have trusted in our ability to explain more than simply their legal rights and obligations in a separation or a divorce.
+We focus on sustainable collaboration that leads to creative solutions and consensual dispute resolution.
+We are confident that you will appreciate our professionalism and personalized service.
 To benefit from our knowledge and experience with respect to the matrimonial home as part of your separation or divorce, please contact 519-884-0034 or send us an email.
 Many of our clients are referred to us by former and current clients, as well as by lawyers, accountants, and financial advisors.
-We serve clients in Kitchener, Waterloo, Cambridge, Guelph and surrounding areas.
+We serve clients in Kitchener, Waterloo, Cambridge, Guelph, Stratford, Hamilton, London and surrounding areas.